tommysundstrom/middleman-rack-optional-html/README.md

 # Extensionless pages when developing a Middleman site

-**There has been problems reported with getting this gem activated.
-I'll look in to it in a few days, when work is not so crazy.**

 Middleman offers one way to get pretty URLs – URLs without the `.html` suffix – through [Directory Indexes](http://middlemanapp.com/pretty-urls/).
 This is done by replacing the file with a directory, and making the file the index.html document of that directory.

 In most cases, Directory Indexes is the simplest and most Middleman-ish way to go.